 This penchant for charms and pocket things almost certainly rose because of my time in the Army and the tradition of challenge coins.
-Unfortunately the two most important of my challenge coins are gone (5th Special Forces Group, 1998 DLI Language Olympics).
-But the tradition and the need for symbols didn’t disappear just because I misgave those coins.
+Unfortunately my two most important challenge coins are gone (5th Special Forces Group, 1998 DLI Language Olympics).
+But the tradition and the need for symbols didn’t disappear just because I gave away and lost those coins.

 So now I have a d20 and a shield with me, because I still need symbols of community.